River Douglas, Lancashire: Route

 It is crossed by the M6 motorway and the Manchester-Southport line near Gathurst station, passes by the village of Appley Bridge, and at Parbold the canal crosses for the third time, as the river turns to the north and north-west.
-The aqueduct was designed by John Longbotham, has a semi-elliptical arch, and dates from 1791-2.
+The aqueduct was designed by John Longbotham, has a semi-elliptical arch, and dates from 1791 to 1792.
 The river drops below the 33 ft contour at Parbold, and continues across open countryside where it is joined by the River Tawd, flowing north from Skelmersdale, becoming tidal before it reaches the village of Rufford.
 White Bridge at Rufford is a grade II listed structure with three spans, constructed of squared sandstone.
 It carries the B5246 Station Road over the river, and dates from the time of the construction of the Douglas Navigation, between 1720 and 1742.
 Below the bridge, the channel is rather straighter.
 Until 1805, the river was joined by the Rufford Branch of the Leeds and Liverpool Canal at Sollom Lock, but the lock was abandoned and a new one built further downstream at Tarleton.
 In order to do this, a new channel was created for the river further to the east, and the original channel was reused by the canal.
 On the new section, Great Hanging Bridge is similar to White bridge, both in date and in its three arches, and it carries the A581 road.
 Below it, the river is joined by the River Yarrow, which has taken a more direct route from its source to this point.
 At Tarleton, another three-span bridge carries the A59 road over the river.
 It is built from rock-faced sandstone blocks, and the keystone on the southern side indicates it was constructed in 1821.
 The north side is of red sandstone, with indications that it might once have been part of a narrower bridge.
 After its junction with the canal at Tarleton Lock, the final 4 mi of the river to its junction with the River Ribble, here also known as the River Asland, is used by boat traffic transferring from the Leeds and Liverpool Canal to the Lancaster Canal since the opening of the Ribble Link in 2002.